 Gragas was one of my favorite champs, and a good one can be difficult to lane against.
 My best advice is to keep harass him to keep him from gaining too much back from Happy Hour.
 Once you get to be able to anticipate where he will use Barrel Roll, you can avoid most of his damage.
 Positioning is key when fight against Gragas as you must always be aware of when he could use Explosive Cask to really get your out of position.

 Heimerdinger is a pushing machine that can really do some damage if your not careful.
 In order to successfully lane against him, you must take advantage of Lux's range.
-If you try to get into an "argument" at too close of a range before you've made your "point", a quick CH-1 Concussion Grenade followed by Hextech Micro-Rockets will be his main "points" and you can't do much but agree.
+If you try to get into an "argument" at too close of a range before you've made your "point", a quick CH-1 Electron Storm Grenade followed by Hextech Micro-Rockets will be his main "points" and you can't do much but agree.
 Fortunately, he is squishy early on and therefore you can beat him if you play smart.

 Karma I don't usually see in mid lane, for which there is a reason.
 She does tend to deal a decent amount of damage and her Soul Shield dissuades you from dealing damage while also doing some damage as well.